SuryaTanukuT/FullStackInterviewPrep/React/Event Handling/Preventing_Default_Behavior.md

 - **No Polyfill Needed**: `event.preventDefault()` is part of the standard DOM event API.
 - **React Compatibility**: React’s `SyntheticEvent` provides cross-browser consistency, so no additional configuration is required.

----

-Let me know if you’d like further explanations, examples, or refinements!